The Stories behind the Stanford Binet And WAIS Intelligence Test

 • Single Generic Score

-Although advocates believe that intelligence is influenced by several factors, the test only produces a single score to evaluate the child’s IQ.
+Although advocates believe several factors influence intelligence, the test only produces a single score to evaluate the child’s IQ.

 Bottomline

-While Stanford Binet seeks to expose the flaws in a participant’s intellect, WAIS provides a profile to rate their overall weakness and strength.
-WAIS also provides useful insight to help educators understand why a child may score so well in some tests and poorly in others, and the information can help them develop new approaches to dispense knowledge.
+While Stanford Binet seeks to expose a participant’s flaws, WAIS provides a profile to rate their overall weaknesses and strengths.
+WAIS also offers valuable insight to help educators understand why a child may score so well in some tests and poorly in others, and the information can help them develop new approaches to dispense knowledge.

 Stanford Binet derived scores by dividing chronological age by mental age, while WAIS takes a different approach, with the average score fixed at 100 and the highest score fixed at 115.
 Adults who scored between 85-100 were classed as average, while those who scored above that were classed as high-IQ individuals